“One should not become an artist because he can, but because he must. It is only for those who would be miserable without it.” – Irving Stone

 Critics describe my style as a form of kinetic expressionism.

 Energy of Subject is what I call it.
 EOS, for short.

 The artwork attempts to capture the essence of an idea, concept or person in the painting.
 There is no formula, only a feeling that must be explored.

 Each painting is an experiment.

 Directions to Studio – Just off Hwy.
-75: turn West on Greenhorn Rd. first Right on Foothill, Left on Timber Way, first Left on Timber Court, Left first driveway & viola
+75: turn West on Greenhorn Rd. first Right on Foothill, Left on Timber Way, go through gate, first Left on Timber Court, Left first driveway & voila